 Rome Travel Guide

-But before you head off on your Roman holiday, we think it helps to get the lowdown on all of the city's hidden gems, such as where to get the best food in Rome and how to beat the queues.
+Before you head off on your Roman holiday we think it helps to get the lowdown on some of the city's hidden gems, where to get the best food and how to beat the queues.

 So grab your camera and phrasebook, and come with us on a tour of history, food, amazing architecture and Roman charm!

-How to get to Rome
+Getting to Rome

 How to get to Rome from Fiumicino (Leonardo da Vinci) Airport

-From Fiumicino, we recommend catching the Leonardo Express train to Rome Termini, which will get you straight into the city.
-Alternatively there's the regional FL1 train to other stations across Rome, which is convenient if your hotel isn't in Rome's city centre.
+From Fiumicino, catch the Leonardo Express train to Rome Termini, which will get you straight into the city.
+Or there's the regional FL1 train to other stations across Rome, which is convenient if your hotel isn't in Rome's city centre.
 Make sure you remember to get your ticket validated before you get on the train, otherwise you could be fined.

 How to get to Rome from Ciampino Airport

-What are the best ways to travel around Rome?
+The best ways to travel around Rome

 As for tickets, there are two main types to look out for when using Rome's public transport network.
 There's the Metrebus ticket or the Roma Pass.